 - Networking: Services for networking, load balancing, VPN connections, DDoS protection and networking management.

 - Pub/Sub: Messaging service for exchanging real-time data between applications.

 What is the difference between Google Cloud and Google Cloud Platform?

 Google Cloud refers to Google’s cloud computing services and solutions as a whole.
 It includes Google Cloud Platform (GCP), Google Maps Platform and Google Workspace services.

 Google Cloud Platform provides explicit infrastructure and platform services for running and scaling business applications and workloads.
 It includes computing, storage, networking, databases, analytics and machine learning services.
-GCP is used by developers, IT departments and businesses building technology solutions.
+Further, GCP is used by developers, IT departments and businesses building technology solutions.

 Is Google Cloud Platform a tool?

 No, Google Cloud Platform or GCP is a google cloud computing or platform, not a tool.
 It provides developers, IT teams and businesses with resources for running and scaling modern applications and workloads.
 GCP includes computing, storage, networking, databases, analytics and AI services that customers can utilize through the GCP console and APIs.
-Customers manage and configure GCP based on their technical needs and business goals.
+Moreover, customers manage and configure GCP based on their technical needs and business goals.

 What Is Google Cloud SaaS or PaaS?

 Google Cloud Platform or GCP is a platform as a service or PaaS.